grzesiek-galezowski/tdd-ebook/manuscript/050_Its_Not_a_Test.md

 Assert.True(reporting.CanBePerformedBy(anyPowerUser));
 ```

 (In this example, we used `Any.Of()` method that returns any enumeration value from the specified list.
-Here, we say “give me a value that is either `Users.Admin` or `Users.Auditor`“.)
+Here, we say "give me a value that is either `Users.Admin` or `Users.Auditor`".)

 Let's look at those (only!) three lines of code and imagine that the production code that makes this "test" pass does not exist yet.
 What can we learn from these three lines about what this production code needs to supply?
 Count with me: